Installing ONLYOFFICE Workspace Enterprise components on separate servers

 Installing Mail Server

-Now get to the second server and proceed with Mail Server installation.
+On the second server, proceed with the Mail Server installation.
 To do that, run the following command:

 bash workspace-enterprise-install.sh -ics false -ids false -icp false -ims true -md "yourdomain.com" -es true